Skip to content

 Overview of Learning and Progression:

 After reviewing the new syllabus, we have decided to structure our RE curriculum in a progressive way.
 Units at the beginning of each year will focus on specific religions and their beliefs, whereas units towards the end of the academic year will be thematic in approach, drawing together the knowledge and understanding gained from earlier units in the year and in previous years.
 Some units have also been split into two parts – this ensures that children will revisit key ideas periodically, embedding and developing understanding further.
-These units will be implemented and taught by all classes from the Autumn Term 2020, some units shall be trialled in the 2019-20 academic year.

 The following table outlines the areas of learning, and specific religious links within the units.
 Each coloured block shows areas of learning which build upon one another - this may be through key religious knowledge (building upon prior knowledge or make comparisons) or specific themes where comparisons can be made within and across religions and beliefs.